 - Goats (dwarf) 1.5 lbs per goat in the spring and summer; 2.5 lbs in the fall and winter.

-Now I don’t actually go out and give each bird that exact amount (though I do for the goats).
-I put in 2 1/2 lbs once a day for the chickens and ducks (20 birds) to share and about 1 lb for the quail (18 birds) in the spring and summer and a bit more (broken into two feedings) in the late fall and winter when the birds don’t have access to greens.
+Now I don’t actually go out and give each of the poultry that exact ration (though I do for the goats).
+I put in a 2 1/2 lb seed mat once a day for the chickens and ducks (20 birds) to share and about 1 lb for the quail (18 birds) in the spring and summer and a bit more (broken into two feedings) in the late fall and winter when the birds don’t have the ability to forage for greens.

 How to Sprout Barley

-Here’s a great instructional video that can probably explain the process better than I can.
+Here’s a great instructional video that can probably explain the hydroponic fodder system process better than I can.

 Save a few dollars and get containers from the dollar store.
 We spent $2.50 a piece for ours and they’re practically identical to his.
-Because I’m not tall enough for a setup like his, I do what he suggests and have a 3 on one side, 4 on the other.
+Because I’m not tall enough for a setup like his, I do what he suggests and have a three on one side, and four on the other.

 If you combine your sunflower with the barley (no more than 5% of the mix should be sunflower), it eliminates the mold and mildew issues as well as the growth issues he mentions.

 Although I understand his concern about using the “dirty” soaking water to flush the system, I use the soaking water to flush and haven’t ever had a problem.
 If water conservation is important to you, feel free to give it a try.